Luigi Spagnolo, Davide Bolchini, Paolo Paolini & Nicoletta Di Blas

 Figures 4 and 5 show the result of the SEE-IA approach to the problem.

-Let us examine the opportunities offered for the user experience:
+Let us examine in mode detail the opportunities offered to the user experience.

 Rich Internet Applications represent an ideal solution to support this kind of rich and playful user experience, since the fluidity and immediateness of responses to user selections is a strong requirement.
 Using traditional, non-RIA frameworks would result in longer time needed to refresh the page, and this would break the interactive flow of exploration, making it much less natural and engaging.